alphanumeric-acc/alphanumeric-acc.github.io/content/english/projects/project3.md

 ---
 title: Hotel CRM
 image: "/images/project.jpg"
 description: "CRM made for my client 'Medina Loft & Spa' to manage their customers and their reservations.
-I successfully developed a user-friendly , performant and secure CRM based on old  one and made my client super happy."
+I successfully optimized the application user experience and performance by redesigning the database , the application architecture and business logic. "
 link: https://github.com
 tech: [ PHP , laravel  , mysql , tailwind  , livewire , alpinejs ]
-privat: true
+private: true
 ---